THIS COURSE HAS NOW ENDED

 • A digital collection’s access strategy, including access and reuse permissions.

-Session 3: Building Trustworthy Metadata for Digital Collections
+Session 3: Building Trustworthy Metadata for Digital Collections - On-Demand

 Goal: Demonstrate how metadata supports interoperability, Linked Open Data publishing, and AI-driven discovery, and equip participants to select metadata frameworks that support trust, transparency, interoperability, and reuse.